 As you begin practicing for the LSAT, you should do your best to become familiar with the common RC question types.
 Each question type should be approached differently to get the most accurate answers.

 Big idea questions will ask you to choose the answer that describes the author’s main point.
-These questions are typically the easiest, but can be tricky!
-Some of these answers will be explicit and some implicit, so it’s important you have a good grasp on what the author is trying to argue.
+These questions are typically the easiest but can still be tricky!
+Some of these answers will be explicit, and some implicit, so it’s important you have a good grasp on what the author is trying to argue.